JonNatanael/macvi-usv-odce-toolkit-2024/README.md

 as-is.

-To continue the example from the previous step, assuming that your current working directory contains unpacked MODS dataset in `mods` sub-directory, the results JSON file called `results.json`, and source code archive called `source-code.zip`, run:
+To continue the example from the previous step, assuming that your current working directory contains unpacked LaRS dataset in `LaRS` sub-directory, the results JSON file called `results.json`, and source code archive called `source-code.zip`, run: